ewindisch/kopernik/README.md

 Databases
 ---------------------------------------

-The Kopernik PC service supports two major types of databases: caching servers and datastores.
+The Kopernik service supports two major types of databases: caching servers and datastores.

 Caching servers provide quick retrieval of commonly accessed data, especially of data which is non-local and retrieved on behalf of a proxied system.
 This works similar to DNS.
 A query is performed which recurses through Kopernik to a remote, authoritative node.
 A TTL is provided on the response and we may cache the response for up to the specified number of milliseconds.